PeachyTree/shiro/README.md

 * `CLEARBIT_KEY=` can be obtained at the [Clearbit dashboard](https://dashboard.clearbit.com/login).
 * `GOOGLE_API=` can be obtained by going to the Google API.
 You need to create a new Application on the [Google Cloud Console](https://console.cloud.google.com/home/dashboard).
 After that, enable the [YouTube Data API](https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?q=youtube&id=125bab65-cfb6-4f25-9826-4dcc309bc508&project=azura-278914&hl).
 * `GIPHY_API_KEY=` can be obtained by going to the [Giphy API Page](https://developers.giphy.com/).
+* `IMGUR_KEY=` can be obtained by [Registering an Application at the Imgur website](https://imgur.com/signin?redirect=https%3A%2F%2Fapi.imgur.com%2Foauth2%2Faddclient).
 * `OSU_KEY=` can be obtained by [signing up at the osu!
 API page](https://osu.ppy.sh/forum/ucp.php?mode=login).
 Whether this link takes you to the right page or not is hit-or-miss.
 * `THECATAPI_KEY=` can be obtained by going to the [Cat API](https://thecatapi.com/).
 * `UNSPLASH_ACCESS_KEY=` can be obtained by going to the [Unsplash Image API](https://unsplash.com/developers).